SecureSECO/diamond-governance/FACET_DEV.md

 functionSelectors: getSelectors(diamondGovernanceContracts.Facets.YourFacet).get(["foo(uint)", "bar(bool)"]).remove("foobar(address)")
 ```

 That's it, you've now successfully added your very basic facet to the diamond.
-This facet currently doesn't have any storage nor initialization so let's add that next.
-(Also interface implementation has some special stuff we need to take care of so refer to the subparagraph on Inheritance for that please thanks).
+This facet currently doesn't have any storage nor initialization so this guide will show you how to add that next.
+(Also if your contract implements an interface, the diamond has to show that you implement that interface through ERC165 so refer to the subparagraph on [Inheritance](#inheriting-from-interfaces) how to do that).

 ## Facet storage
-We currently don't have storage, the way storage works with our diamond structure is by creating a storage contract in `/contracts/libraries/storage`.
+The Counter facet currently doesn't have any storage, the way storage works with our diamond structure is by creating a storage contract in `/contracts/libraries/storage`.
 Our naming convention for this is `LibYourContractStorage.sol`, so `LibCounterStorage.sol` (note: without the "Facet").
 A storage contract looks as follows:`

 ### Storage example